NVIDIA/nvbmc-docs/designs/oem/Nvidia/dpu_manager.md

 Currently support IPMB, future should support i2c, and others

 ### FRU parser layer
+Parser layer is parsing the the fru content manly using protocols that are specific to DPU platform.
 FRU parser is created per FRU data message.
 FRU parser can be used by more than one D-Bus, when FRU data needed by more than one object FRU Parser will provide everything related to internal protocol from recognizing the right FRU by the String Id to parsing of the fields form raw data according to the protocol.